AdaCore/gnatstudio/docs/users_guide/main_window.rst

 to its declaration and clicking on a bookmark displays the source file containing the bookmark.

-You can press :kbd:`enter` at any point to select the top item in the list of search results.
+Press :kbd:`enter` at any point to select the top item in the list of search results.

 .. image:: omnisearch-settings.png

 .. index:: menu; file --> open from project

 You may have no interest in some of the search contexts.
-You can disable some of them by clicking on the :guilabel:`Settings` icon at the bottom-right corner of the completion popup.
+Disable some of them by clicking on the :guilabel:`Settings` icon at the bottom-right corner of the completion popup.
 The resulting dialog display a list of all contexts to be searched and clicking on any of the checkboxes next to the names disables that context.
 That this list is only displayed when you started the omni-search by clicking directly into it.
 If you started it via :kbd:`shift-F3` or the equivalent menu :menuselection:`File --> Open From Project...`, only a subset of the settings are displayed.

 You can also reorder the contexts from this settings dialog.
 This affects both the order in which they're searched and displayed.
 We recommend